lukamacura/womenreset/knowledge-base/Sleep Disturbances.md

 motivation_nudge: "🌸 Dimming your world after sunset is a love letter to your hormones — it’s how your body remembers peace."

-follow_up_question: "Would you like to learn a relaxation technique to help you wind down before bed?"
+follow_up_question: "Would you like to learn about exercise and relaxation to help you with sleep?"
+follow_up_links:
+-persona: "menopause"
+topic: "Sleep Disturbances in Menopause"
+subtopic: "Solutions – Exercise & Relaxation for Sleep"
+label: "learn about exercise and relation for sleep"

 intent_patterns:
   - "Why can't I fall asleep after using my phone?"